javiergcas/PRJ_FAConn/README.md

 12) **FA08_ROIbasedConnectivity_Restults**: This notebook extract representative time-series per ROI using Nilearn from the fully pre-processed datasets and then computes functional connectivity matrices.
 Finally, it extract mean within-network connectivity summary metrics and reports them on the form of boxplots.

+13) **FA09a_BringCleanDataToMNI**: This script set brings fully pre-processed datasets into MNI space.
+Those are later concatenated in 14) to perform seed-based analyses with AFNI instacorr

+14) **FA09b_BringCleanDataToMNI**: This script concatenates fully-preprocessed datasets in MNI space for each flip angle separately.

 # Instructions for bash scripts

 Bash scripts were created to conduct analyses in the biowulf cluster.
 For that reason, for every step you can find three different scripts: